jarrodparkes/jarrodparkes.github.io/_posts/2019-02-08-it-doesnt-have-to-be-crazy-at-work.md

 **No Big Deal or The End of the World**

-- if you take the “it’s not big deal” approach to a problem, then the customer or other person takes the “it’s the end of the world” approach
+- if you take the "it’s not big deal" approach to a problem, then the customer or other person takes the "it’s the end of the world" approach
 - people want to be heard and respected

 **The Good Ole Days**